jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/big-code/index.md

 </div>

 However, the suggestion to sanitize the input via `subprocess.call()` is not bad.
-Who knows if `Integrates` will later have user-configurable passwords for reports, or a *different* vulnerability enables an attacker to change this parameter.
+Who knows if Integrates will later have user-configurable passwords for reports, or a *different* vulnerability enables an attacker to change this parameter.

-The other security issue is in the `PDF` report generation, this time identified as `Path traversal`.
+The other security issue is in the PDF report generation, this time identified as Path traversal.
 Again, probably difficult to exploit, but should be sanitized anyway.

 <div class="imgblock">